White Chocolate Sourdough Discard Scone Recipe

 - Sourdough discard

-- Flour (I use all-purpose)
+- Flour (I use all purpose flour)

 - Sugar